Alabama woman who joined Islamic State seeks return to US

 - He threw away a napkin at a hockey game.
 It was used to charge him in a 1993 murder.

+After fleeing her home in suburban Birmingham in late 2014 and resurfacing in Syria, Muthana used social media to advocate violence against the United States.
+In the letter, Muthana wrote that she didn’t understand the importance of freedoms provided by the United States at the time.

+“To say that I regret my past words, any pain that I caused my family and any concerns I would cause my country would be hard for me to really express properly,” said the letter.

-Shibly says Muthana was brainwashed and now could have valuable intelligence for U.S. forces.
+Shibly said Muthana was brainwashed online before she left Alabama and now could have valuable intelligence for U.S. forces, but he said the FBI didn’t seem interested in retrieving her from the refugee camp where she is living with her son.

+A Justice Department spokesman referred questions to the State Department, which did not immediately return an email seeking comment.

+Muthana’s father would welcome the woman back, Shibly said, but she is not on speaking terms with her mother.